Analytic structure of the MNS matrix with diagonal reflection symmetries: Diagonal reflection symmetries for quarks

 Comparing the third column of the CKM matrix we obtain $s_{u} s_{q} = s_{13}^{\rm CKM}$ and $c_{u} s_{q} = s_{23}^{\rm CKM } c_{13} ^{\rm CKM} $.
 Thus, the CP violating phase $\d^{\rm CKM}$ is expressed by the other matrix elements as

-Although this CP angle has an error of about 2 \% due to the approximation of $\phi = \pi /2$, errors in the CKM matrix elements are sufficiently small because this is normalized by the Jarlskog invariant $J \sim 3 \times 10^{-5}$.
+Although this CP phase has an error of about 2 \% due to the assumption of $\phi = \pi /2$, errors in the CKM matrix elements are sufficiently small because this is normalized by the Jarlskog invariant $J \sim 3 \times 10^{-5}$.

 In this case, the mass matrices $m_{u,d} = U_{u,d} m^{\rm diag}_{u,d} $ reconstructed from $U_{u,d}$ have diagonal reflection symmetries defined as \cite{Yang:2020goc}